bobbyshaw/tomrobertshaw.net/_posts/2015-12-21-introduction-to-machine-learning-with-naive-bayes.md

 Naive Bayes looks at the relationship between the following probabilities:

-- P(A)
+- `P(A)`
     - Probability of A
-- P(^A)
+- `P(^A)`
     - Probability of not A
-- P(A|B)
+- `P(A|B)`
     - Probability of A given B is true.
-- P(B|A)
+- `P(B|A)`
     - Probability of B given A is true.

-The actual formula can be difficult to get your head around in the first go so let's go through with our example of language classification.
-If we are wanting to classify whether a site is French based on in containing the word "mode".
+The actual formula can be difficult to get your head around in the first instance so let's go through with our example of language classification.
+Can we classify whether a site is French based on in containing the word "mode"?
 We know that "mode" is an English word but that it is also French for "fashion".
-So in order to determine the probability that this is a french site given that it contains the word mode, we first have to consider the probability that a site would be french anyway, multiplied by the chance that a french site would contain the word "mode" divided by the chance of the word appears in any case.
+So in order to determine the probability that this is a French site given that it contains the word "mode", we first have to consider the probability that a site would be French anyway, multiplied by the chance that a French site would contain the word "mode" divided by the chance of the word appears in any case.

     P(French|mode) = P(French) x P(mode|French) / P(mode).

-In it's original form this is:
+In its original form this is:

     P(A|B) = P(A) x P(B|A) / P(B)

-Another way that this can be described is that the probability of an class given a feature observed is equal to ratio of the chance of that class and the chance of that feature being found in that event against the chance that that signal is seen in all classes.
+Another way that this can be described is that the probability of an class given a feature observed is equal to the ratio of the chance of the class and the chance of the feature being found in that class against the chance that that feature is seen in all classes.

 Going back to our example, if we use some real numbers we can see it in practice.